wfaultms/cintel-02-app/SHINY.md

 ```

 It may take a while.
 It's relatively complex to deal with Python environments,
-but these are common activities for analysts, and we'll do them often enough,
+but these are common activities.
-it'll become somewhat routine.
+We'll do them often, and it'll become routine.

 ## Run the App